 Determined to do the right thing even when others around him are note, Treve is a good guy who, in our universe, dies fairly young, and is childless on both sides of the pond.
 But that doesn’t stop him from doing good for people.

 I liked the idea of a couple getting it on in such a public and dangerous manner.
 The only other couple I have had, so far, to do such a thing, are Jay Hayes and Susan Cheshire.
-But they are never seen in the act; the reference is just one of Jay’s memories of her.
+However, they are never seen in the act; the reference is just one of Jay’s memories of her.
+Although, does anyone see Skrol and Tr’Dorna?
+I honestly don’t know.
+Also, I have no idea if any could see Jay and Susan.
+However, I feel that adds some mystique.
+If the real answer is unknown, then you can think whatever you like.

 Here, the act and its leadup are covered pretty nicely, I feel.